Anthony-Fiddes/fiddes.dev/content/_index.md

 Worked on an internal fork of Apache Atlas as part of Snap’s Data Mesh Catalog team to improve the company's data governance model.

-* Implemented BigQuery logging that allowed our team to easily monitor our data ingest.
-I used this feature to generate statistical reports that pointed out unexpected bugs.

 <h2 style="margin-bottom: 0">Google, Remote | Student Training in Engineering Program Intern</h2>

 May 2020 - August 2020